DigitalCoreNZ/hashnode/cm4gx8wng000209l4flhc0jwf.md

 ollama serve &
 ```

-* If the following error displays when Ollama is *already* running as a background service:
+* The following error will display if Ollama is *already* running as a background service:

 ```bash